 I thank you for your reply.
 With due respect, the comic book stories, as I have mentioned before in my previous comic book stories, are only primers for more extended stories.
 I do very much acknowledge that a man and life's reality needs to be in the stories; and there was a man [and in the future,more men counterparts] in my comic book stories[i.e. the Ugandan Warlock Father(the father of the Electro-Sorceress(the youngest of his three(3) illegitimate daughters; in previous comic book stories that I partially[or fully completed]).

-Secondly(and I do not mean this as an insult to you, honestly), I have a life beyond this awesome comic book super heroine website, which is the only website that I am a member of; AND IS SO SO #1.
+Secondly(and I do not mean this as an insult to you, honestly), I have a life beyond this awesome comic book super heroine website, WHICH IS THE ONLY COMIC BOOK STORY SUPER HEROINE WEBSITE THAT I AM APART OF; FOR I KNOW OF NO OTHER WEBSITE; AND I DO NOT CARE TO LOOK FOR ANOTHER SITE ON SUPER HEROINES; AND IS SO SO #1.
 When I do get the motivation and time, I do return to the site and complete my work.
 I thank you for your input.
-You have a great and safe week .
+You have a great and safe week :cool: .

 Emperor(Adm.) & (Gen.) Omar Electro-Magneticus